Skip to Main Content

 Full coverage

 Travelers stands out in Phoenix for its comprehensive coverage options, including new car replacement, accident forgiveness and gap insurance, making it a compelling choice for drivers seeking to craft a well-rounded policy.
 The availability of non-owner policies is an added benefit, catering to those who frequently rent or borrow vehicles but don't own one themselves.
 Despite offering lower-than-average rates in Phoenix and having numerous offices across the state for convenience, potential customers might want to consider the company's tech capabilities before committing.
 Android users who prefer managing their insurance through a mobile app may be wary of reported technical issues on Google Play.
-While Travelers may not have the highest third-party customer satisfaction ratings, its extensive coverage offerings could make it an ideal match for those prioritizing coverage options over service scores.
+Although Travelers has the lowest third-party customer satisfaction ranking in the 2024 J.D.
+Power Study, its extensive coverage offerings could make it an ideal match for those prioritizing coverage options over service scores.

 Scores and Ratings